-All tobacco products such as cigarettes, cigars and chewing tobacco are considered high risk factors for life insurance providers.
+All tobacco products such as cigarettes, cigars and chewing tobacco are considered high-risk factors for life insurance providers.
 If you use any of these products, even occasionally, then you’ll probably be placed in the tobacco-user risk class, which means your premiums will be much higher than they would if you didn’t smoke.

 Nicotine products without tobacco

 Life insurance providers usually test for cotinine.
-So even if you use nicotine products without tobacco, you’ll still probably be placed in the tobacco user risk class.
+That means even if you use nicotine products without tobacco, you’ll still probably be placed in the tobacco user risk class.
 In the eyes of life insurance providers, E-cigarettes, nicotine gum and nicotine patches are still considered products that put you at risk for tobacco use.

 How long tobacco stays in your system

 Testing for tobacco relies on a sample of your blood, urine, saliva or hair.
 Depending on the sample used for the test, nicotine can usually be detected for a few weeks after use.
 However, nicotine use can occasionally be detected up to a year later with a hair test.
-So if you’re wondering how long nicotine stays in your system, you should keep in mind that it could last for up to 12 months.
+If you’re wondering how long nicotine stays in your system, you should keep in mind that it could last for up to 12 months.

 To be considered a non-smoker for life insurance purposes, providers usually want you to be smoke-free for a year.
-Even if you’ve quit months ago and don’t think the insurance company will be able to detect anything in your system, you should never lie about your smoking habits or when you quit.
+Even if you quit smoking months ago and don’t think the insurance company will be able to detect anything in your system, you should never lie about your smoking habits or when you quit.

 If you lie about your tobacco use and the provider finds out, then claims on your life insurance policy will be denied, which could put your loved ones in financial jeopardy.
 Lying to a life insurance provider about your tobacco use could also be seen as fraud, which could come with legal ramifications.
-So the best policy is always to be completely honest on all health questions in the life insurance application process.
+For this reason, the best policy is always to be completely honest on all health questions in the life insurance application process.